tnevolin/FO2FairPlay/README.md

 Melee damage = ST
 ```

-More effect of ST on unarmed/melee damage.
-In vanilla it was quite unnoticeable.
+* More effect of ST on unarmed/melee damage.

 ## Carry weight